hmdhszd/CKA-EXAM/4- ReplicaSet.md

 ```

-## Show logs of a pod of a ReplicaSet
+## Show logs of a ReplicaSets of a ReplicaSet

 ```bash
 root@master:~# kubectl logs nginx-rs-